ps2alerts/api/README.md

 }
 ```

-Here, any endpoint / function with `@MessagePattern('instanceDeath')` will consume the message and process it.
+Here, any endpoint / function with `@EventPattern('instanceDeath')` will consume the message and process it.